When One Partner Earns More In A Same-Sex Relationship

 On a frivolous level, Zara has more expensive taste in food.
 Annie recalls how they disagreed about this when they moved in together 11 months ago.

 More consequentially, the issue arose again when Annie and Zara started looking to buy a house together.
-Annie’s budget was £250k when looking on her own and she expected their joint budget to remain the same.
+Annie’s budget was £250k [approx. AUD $458,000] when looking on her own and she expected their joint budget to remain the same.

 "From Zara’s perspective, it was as if I still wanted to have one foot out the door.
 But for me, anything more than £250k just seemed like a huge sum of money."
 They eventually agreed to a bigger budget only if they put down the same deposit and were equal partners.